KORG Gadget for Mac Review

-KORG does not really try to replace existing DAWs; the idea is to offer a platform for easy to use sketching platform and with the available MAC plugins an integration of the gadgets in your main DAW.
-For me the primary use of the gadgets would be in Cubase, if I would be using Live as the main DAW, I might leverage the integration more and would sketch more in the KORG Gadget MAC Application.
+KORG does not try to replace existing DAWs; the idea is to offer a platform for easy to use sketching platform and with the available MAC plugins an integration of the gadgets in your main DAW.
+For me the primary use of the devices would be in Cubase, if I would be using Live as the main DAW, I might leverage the integration more and would sketch more in the KORG Gadget MAC Application.

 Korg keeps the Gadget application for iOS and MAC on the same level where possible to support seamless integration between both OS platforms.
-KORG (USA) did send me a review copy with no strings attached.
+KORG (USA) did send a review copy with no strings attached.

 After purchase, you download (4isdh GB file) and install the provided package and authorize the software when first time launched.
-The included Gadget are installed as plugins and available within your DAW without the need to use the Gadget Application which makes sense if you have already a DAW and prefer to continue to use it.
+The included Gadget is installed as plugins and available within your DAW without the need to use the Gadget Application which makes sense if you have already a DAW and prefer to continue to use it.